 Everest Base Camp Trek in September: Imagine!
 You finally see Mount Everest after adventurous trekking.
 White snowcapped, the world’s highest peak Everest greeting an inspiring welcome to you in such a freezing cold altitude.
 Everest Base Camp is not only a trek but the beginning of the expedition bid for the climbers.

 Offering a lifetime adventure, Everest Base Camp Trek in September is one of the best trekking routes in Nepal.
 The route is famous for its challenging yet incredible and beautiful trail.
-Smiles of red cheeked Sherpa children, monasteries holding spiritual beliefs and the natural beauty itself are few amongst the things that attracts trekkers from around the world.
+Smiles of red-cheeked Sherpa children, monasteries holding spiritual beliefs, and the natural beauty itself are few amongst the things that attract trekkers from around the world.

 Trekking to the foot of the Everest, may not be simple but with determination and courage, no season, no weather can actually lessen your enthusiasm if you wish to achieve it.
 With appropriate backpacks, you can trek any time of the year.

 Highlights of Everest Base Camp Trek in September

 It’s not easy to write the uncountable highlights of the EBC trek.
 Here, we have summarized some of the major highlights of the trek.